Solid or Engineered Hardwood? How to decide which wood is right for you?

-Hardwood floors are home-buyers and homeowners top choice today in flooring for their homes.
+Even though luxury vinyl flooring has experienced tremendous growth over the last several years, for the discerning homeowner that is looking for the natural beauty of wood, and that yields a greater return on their investment, hardwood floors are still a top choice today for their homes.
 Hardwoods today come in a variety of widths.
 Hardwood is a natural product derived from renewable sources.
-No other material can match the natural warmth and beauty, while adding value to your home.
+No other material can match the natural warmth and beauty while adding value to your home.

 Both options are great choices for the home.
 There really isn’t a clear cut choice.
 It depends on a number of factors.
 Here is a summary of what you get with either option.

 - All solids can be sanded and refinished.
 Not all engineered wood floors can.
 It depends on the thickness of the top wood layer veneer.

-- Solid hardwood offer the best acoustics and is preferred in settings where this is critically important.
+- Solid hardwood offers the best acoustics and is preferred in settings where this is critically important.

 - Solids come in a wide range of species, grades, and finishes.

 - Solid hardwoods are good for the environment.
-It is renewable resource.
-Over the last many years, two trees are planted for every one that is cut down.
+It is a renewable resource.
+Over the last many years, two trees are planted for everyone that is cut down.

 - Solid hardwoods offer a great return on investment, adding value to the home.

 - Installed engineered wood looks and feels like solid hardwood, and depending on the type of floor purchased and is normally more economical.

 - With its multi-layer construction, engineered woods don’t expand and contract to the same extent as solid hardwood.